 Annual Airport Tenant and Capital Improvement

-for the Northern Colorado Regional Airport
+Impact for the Northern Colorado Regional Airport

-Total Jobs 463
+Total Jobs 1,072

-Total Payroll $16,861,000
+Total Payroll $51.91

-Commercial Airline Visitor Economic impact General Aviation Visitor Economic impact
+Commercial Airline Visitor Economic impact

 Revenue streams for our Airport include Federal and State funds through entitlements and grants, reimbursements from fuel sales and excise taxes, and Airport generated fees.
 These categories are what support the end goal of self-sustainability for all airports.
 The Air Transport Association (ATA) notes that only an extremely small portion of revenue at a few airports comes from the local tax base.
 When funding from entitlements, grants, and taxes do not sustain the airport the rest, in theory, should be made up by fees.
 Fees can range from fees to commercial air carriers, such as passenger facility charges (PFCs) and landing fees; fees from airport resources, such as land leases, building leases, parking, or access fees; and fuel fees, like fuel flowage for FBOs.
 Flowage fees are utilized by airports that do not manage an FBO, such as ours.
-Fuel flowage and reimbursements from State and County fuel sales and excise taxes can make up a noticeable portion of revenues, last year alone it contributed 31% towards our operating revenue.
+Fuel flowage and reimbursements from State and County fuel sales and excise taxes can make up a noticeable portion of revenues, last year alone it contributed 27% towards our operating revenue.

 This is how effective land use helps sustain the Airport’s operations and functionality; which is one of the main reasons why the FAA enforces strict policies in regards to use of Airport owned land.
 The FAA’s recent clarification on their non-aeronautical use of hangars is in an effort to support public airports to take the steps necessary to protect the few revenue streams available to them.
 The theory is that if hangars are utilized properly and filled with airworthy aircraft or soon to be airworthy aircraft these users then utilize the fuel and other services available at the airport.
-This then supports the economy structure within the airport grounds themselves as it supports on-airport businesses.
+Their activity then supports the economy structure within the airport grounds themselves as it supports on-airport businesses.